06 Jul 2023 • 10 min read

 But in terms of doing or using something to make them go away, there’s no specific treatment or magic wand that will get rid of them overnight.
 However, there are some treatments that are designed to help reduce the appearance of them.
 They include:8,9

-- Applying retinoid creams or hyaluronic acid to the area – can potentially help with new stretch marks, but shouldn’t be used if you are pregnant.
+Can potentially help with new stretch marks, but shouldn’t be used if you are pregnant.

-- Using light or laser treatments – which include pulsed dye therapy on newer marks and fractional photothermolysis on smaller areas of skin, and excimer laser, which stimulates melanin production.
+Which include pulsed dye therapy on newer marks and fractional photothermolysis on smaller areas of skin, and excimer laser, which stimulates melanin production.

-- Having microdermabrasion – which involves removing a thin layer of skin and can potentially be effective at helping reduce the appearance of older stretch marks.
+Which involves removing a thin layer of skin and can potentially be effective at helping reduce the appearance of older stretch marks.
 This is usually done by a dermatologist, but it’s also possible to do this at home (more on this below).

-- Moisturising your skin – can help relieve the itchiness of stretch marks, which can be experienced with some, not all, marks.
+Can help relieve the itchiness of stretch marks, which can be experienced with some, not all, marks.

-- Using self-tanning lotion – is a way of minimising the difference between your stretch marks and natural skin colour.
+Is a way of minimising the difference between your stretch marks and natural skin colour.

 On top of this, there are some natural remedies you can use to help improve the way your stretch marks look and help them along the way.
 Here’s three of them:10